 About the Program:

-Space Engineering is a rapidly emerging field that has links to many other disciplines including Geomatics Engineering, Computer Engineering and Space Science, all of which are offered at Lassonde.
-Space Engineering is concerned with the development of space technology that will increase our knowledge of the solid Earth, oceans and atmosphere and evolution of our planetary system and universe.
-Probing the Earth and its atmosphere from space provides an efficient, cost-effective and rapid approach to discovering natural resources, understanding the climate system and ocean circulation.
+Space Engineering is a rapidly emerging field that has links to many other disciplines including Space Science, Mechanical Engineering, Electrical Engineering, Geomatics Engineering and Computer Engineering, all of which are offered at Lassonde.
+Space Engineering is concerned with the development of space technology and its applications that will increase our knowledge of the Earth, our planetary system and universe.

 - Complementary Studies